-Alexey is a principal research scientist at Unity x Weta Digital.
+Alexey is a principal researcher at Weta FX.
 Prior to that he was employed at Weta Digital and Walt Disney Animation Studios.
-He is known for pioneering Disney's in-house material point method engine Matterhorn, which was used extensively for snow simulation in Frozen (2013).
-He is also the lead developer of Disney's in-house distributed fluid solver Splash, which was used to create the majority of water effects in Moana (2016).
+He is known for leading the development of water simulation technology behind Avatar: The Way of Water (2022) and, prior to that, implementing Disney's in-house distributed fluid solver Splash, used to create the majority of water effects in Moana (2016).
+He also pioneered Disney's in-house material point method engine Matterhorn, which was used extensively for snow simulation in Frozen (2013).
 He does research in computational solid/fluid mechanics, multi-material interactions and parallel/high performance computing.
 He holds a Ph.D. degree in Mathematics from University of California, Los Angeles (2013), where his advisors were Joseph Teran and Andrea Bertozzi.